Photo by Tobias Liljedahl

 The sculpture is designed in Rhino and machined on our CNC.
 The tracks are laser cut.
 The timer circuit is a modified version of Richards Crazy Kart Lap Timer thanks goes out to Richard for the tutorial :).

 This project is still in progress and we’re contemplating making a school kit where the physics happening in the machine is discussed and broken down into experiments for school children.
-Gravitas Sugit has since it’s debut in march in Skien also visited The Cultural School Satchel- Laboratory in Trøndelag, and will be presented at Øyepå-conference in Bodø, september 2024
+Gravitas Sugit has since it’s debut in march in Skien also visited The Cultural School Satchel-Laboratory in Trøndelag, and was presented at Øyepå-conference in Bodø, September in 2024.

 Photo by Tobias Liljedahl